sigulete/kde-bootc/README.md

 ```
 COPY --chmod=0755 ./system/usr__local__bin/* /usr/local/bin/
 ```
 Custom configuration for new users' home directories will be added to `/etc/skel/`.
-This project adds `.bashrc.d/kde-bootc` to customise bash, and it can be tweaked as needed.
+This project adds `.bashrc.d/kde-bootc` to customise bash via this containerfile, and it can be tweaked as needed.
 ```
 COPY --chmod=0644 ./system/etc__skel__kde-bootc /etc/skel/.bashrc.d/kde-bootc
 ```